GoogleCloudPlatform/notebooks-extended-uis/README.md

 The solution provides:

-1. An interface to Google Cloud APIs that is flexible and supported by VPC-SC.
+1. A way to deploy semi-managed Notebooks with an extended UI that provides graphical interaction to some Google Cloud services
-1. A way for data practitioneers to exerce some controls over their Notebooks environments.
+1. A way for data practitioneers to exerce some controls over those Notebooks environments.

+Both components are compliant with VPC Services Controls and support data residency.

 Use this solution in the following context: